 There is substantial literature on how to propagate trust.
 That literature breaks roughly into two camps.
 In the first, techniques assign a global trust value to each user.
 That is, A's trust in B corresponds to a global trust value in B. By global, we mean a trust value that is accepted and shared by all users.
-In peer-to-peer networks, EigenTrust [17] assigns a global trust rating to each peer similar to how Google's PageRank [23] ranks web pages.
-Global ratings are then used by peers to select peers from whom to download files.
+In peer-to-peer networks, EigenTrust [13] assigns a global trust rating to each peer similar to how Google's PageRank [16] ranks web pages.
+Global ratings are then used by peers to exclude untrustworthy peers (which send inauthentic files) and to select peers from whom to download files.
 As a consequence, the number of inauthentic files in the network decreases.
-In a free software developer community, Advogato [20] assigns a global trust to each community member.
-It does so by arranging ratings in a web of trust and by composing ratings between members using max flow [8].
+In a free software developer community, Advogato [15] assigns a global trust to each community member.
+It does so by arranging ratings in a web of trust and by composing ratings between members using max flow from designated trusted members.
 The idea of max flow is that between any two nodes, the quantity of trust flowing from one node to another cannot be greater than the weakest rating somewhere on the path between the two nodes.
 This way of composing ratings has proved to be attack resistant - it successfully isolates unreliable members.
-More recently, Ziegler and Lausen [30] proposed to rank all users by spreading "activation models" (by arranging ratings in a matrix and finding the principal eigenvector), while Dell'Amico [9] focused on peer-to-peer networks and proposed to rank peers by using link-analysis techniques in a fully distributed setting.
+More recently, Ziegler and Lausen [24] proposed to rank all users by spreading "activation models" (by arranging ratings in a matrix and finding the principal eigenvector), while Dell'Amico [7] focused on peer-to-peer networks and proposed to rank peers by using link-analysis techniques in a fully distributed setting.

 By contrast, in the second literature camp, techniques assign a pairwise (local) trust rating to each pair of users.
 That is, A assigns a personalized trust rating in B. Personalizing trust is beneficial because it makes it possible for two individuals to have different opinions about the trustworthiness of the same person (which may well happen in reality).
-In 2003, Golbeck et al. [12] proposed different algorithms for propagating trust in this way.
+In 2003, Golbeck et al. [9] proposed different algorithms for propagating trust in this way.
 For example, they proposed a variation of max flow that accounts for path length.
-Massa and Avesani [22] used a similar trust propagation algorithm to make it possible for collaborative filtering systems to increase their coverage (number of defined predictions) without reducing the accuracy.
-That is useful whenever a considerable number of predictions is undefined because the set of commonly rated items between users is sparse.
-To Domingos et al. [25] and Guha et al. [14] goes the merit of presenting the first comparative studies of different trust propagation algorithms in which pairwise ratings are computed.
-These algorithms have been evaluated against Epinions [1], a large collection of binary ratings.
+To Domingos et al. [20] and Guha et al. [11] goes the merit of presenting the first comparative studies of different trust propagation algorithms in which pairwise ratings are computed.
+These algorithms have been evaluated against Epinions [1], a large collection of binary ratings2.
 By binary we mean that each rating simply expresses whether an individual trusts another individual or not.
 Despite being evaluated on binary ratings, these algorithms are general in the sense that they can take discrete ratings (not necessarily binary).